-The gorgeous Hokkaido lavender fields are a huge draw for tourists from around the world.
-The flower and lavender fields in Furano are among the region's most popular.
+These dreamy Hokkaido lavender fields seem to take over Instagram every summer!
+They are a massive draw for tourists from around the world.
+The Furano flower fields, complete with breathtaking waves of lavender, are among the region's most popular.

 - Table of Contents

-- 1. Farm Tomita Flower Fields Japan: The Holy Land of Hokkaido Lavender Fields
+- 1. Farm Tomita Flower Fields: The Holy Land of Hokkaido Lavender Fields

-- 2. Choei Lavender Farm: Ride the Ski Lift and View Lavender Flower Fields from Above
+- 2. Choei Lavender Farm: View Lavender Flower Fields From Above!

 - 3. Lavender East - Japan’s Largest Lavender Field

-- 4. Hinode Lavender Field: Viewing the Fields Below from the Observation Deck!
+- 4. Hinode Lavender Field: Breathtaking Views From the Observation Deck!

-- 5. Rokugo Viewing Platform (Furano Jam Garden) - Amazing Lavender and Sunflower Fields
+- 5. Rokugo Viewing Platform (Furano Jam Garden) - Amazing Hokkaido Lavender and Sunflower Fields

-- 6. Highland Furano: Viewing Lavender While Soaking in an Outdoor Hot Spring
+- 6. Highland Furano: Enjoy Hokkaido Lavender Fields While Soaking in an Outdoor Hot Spring

-- When is the Best Season to See Lavender in Hokkaido?
+- When is the lavender blooming season in Hokkaido?

-1. Farm Tomita Flower Fields Japan: The Holy Land of Hokkaido Lavender Fields
+1. Farm Tomita Flower Fields: The Holy Land of Hokkaido Lavender Fields

 Farm Tomita revived the declining lavender cultivation in the Furano region and pioneered that established lavender tourism.
 Now it is a lavender holy land where people visit from around the world.

-On this incredible Furano flower farm, there are a variety of flower fields and many places worth viewing!
+On this incredible Furano flower farm, there are a variety of blooming fields and many places worth viewing!

 Lavender bloom time!

-There are many types of lavender here, such as the Noushi Hayazaki and Youtei, which are in bloom during early July to mid-July, and the Okamurazaki, which is in bloom from mid-July to late July.
+There are many types of lavender here, such as the Noushi Hayazaki and Youtei, which are in bloom during early July to mid-July, and the Okamurazaki, which flowers from mid-July to late July.

 Even though there are many late-blooming lavender types, you can enjoy a purple view in various locations on the farm from early to late July.